These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 25 of 30All photos

 In addition to being much creamier than regular yogurt, Greek yogurt has twice as much protein and nearly half as many carbohydrates.
-Look for the fat free version and add flax meal or slivered almonds for a tasty, protein-packed snack.
+Look for the fat-free version and add flaxseed meal or slivered almonds for a tasty, protein-packed snack.

 26 of 30All photos

-When performing your Energy System Training (i.e. cardio training), always try to push the intensity of your work intervals.
-If using a rate of perceived exertion scale to monitor intensity, your work intervals should fall between 7-8.5 (i.e., very hard to very, very hard) during your session.
+When performing your energy system training (cardio training), always try to push the intensity of your work intervals.
+If using a rate of perceived exertion scale to monitor intensity, your work intervals should fall between 7 and 8.5 (i.e., very hard to very, very hard) during your session.
 Perform as many of your work intervals at the higher end of the RPE range for fastest and best results.
+(Also try HIIT training, which comes with tons of benefits.)

 27 of 30All photos